 - Maximizing equipment applications

-- GPR theory
+- GPR Principles

-- EM theory and application
+- EM Principles

-- GPS point mapping
+- Industry mapping deliverables

 - Site safety JHA forms

 - Site communication, pre-scan and post-scan

 - Target mark out

 - Construction knowledge of all types of concrete slabs

 - Post tensioning structural layouts

-- GPR data interpretation for concrete slabs
+- GPR reading in concrete

-- GPR data interpretation for subsurface
+- GPR reading underground

-applications

 - Underground utility and UST locating procedures

-Post-classroom field mentoring: Returning to the field after getting an understanding of the theory opens new doors for the field technician.
-Understanding why and how the data they collect is being impacted by subsurface interferences allows for better adjustments to the equipment.
+Post-classroom field mentoring: Returning to the field after getting an understanding of the technology principles opens new levels of understanding for the field technician.
 Each new field employee will remain in the mentoring phase of training until their confidence has been built.
 Their release into the field as an independent field tech only takes place upon approval from the Area Manager.
 This mentorship is a four-week period.